 Experienced gynecologist Sowmya Reddy, MD, FACOG, works closely with you to better understand the underlying cause of infertility, so you can begin the treatments you need to improve your chances for a successful pregnancy.

 Infertility describes an inability to become pregnant after at least one year of having unprotected sex.
-If you’re able to get pregnant but can’t maintain a viable pregnancy, you might also need diagnostic testing and treatment for infertility.
+If you are able to get pregnant but can’t maintain a viable pregnancy, you might also need diagnostic testing and treatment for infertility.

-Women over the age of 35 who haven’t become pregnant after trying for at least six months should consider scheduling an infertility evaluation with us at Alpha OBGYN.
+Women over the age of 35 who have not become pregnant after trying for at least six months should consider scheduling an infertility evaluation with us at Alpha OBGYN.

 Infertility isn’t just a women’s issue.
 In about one third of cases, the root cause of infertility lies with the female partner.
 In another one third of cases, the issue lies with the male partner.
 For the remaining one third of infertility cases, the root cause remains unknown.